-Cold sores — also called fever blisters — are a common viral infection.
-They are tiny, fluid-filled blisters on and around your lips.
+Cold sores, or fever blisters, are a common viral infection.
+They are tiny, fluid-filled blisters on and around the lips.
 These blisters are often grouped together in patches.
 After the blisters break, a scab forms that can last several days.
-Cold sores usually heal in two to three weeks without leaving a scar.
+Cold sores usually heal in 2 to 3 weeks without leaving a scar.

 Cold sores spread from person to person by close contact, such as kissing.
 They're usually caused by herpes simplex virus type 1 (HSV-1), and less commonly herpes simplex virus type 2 (HSV-2).
-Both of these viruses can affect your mouth or genitals and can be spread by oral sex.
-Cold sores are contagious even if you don't see the sores.
+Both of these viruses can affect the mouth or genitals and can be spread by oral sex.
+The virus can spread even if you don't see the sores.

 There's no cure for cold sores, but treatment can help manage outbreaks.
-Prescription antiviral pills or creams can help sores heal more quickly.
-And they may reduce the frequency, length and severity of future outbreaks.
+Prescription antiviral medicine or creams can help sores heal more quickly.
+And they may make future outbreaks happen less often and be shorter and less serious.

 A cold sore usually passes through several stages:

-Signs and symptoms vary, depending on whether this is your first outbreak or a recurrence.
+Symptoms vary, depending on whether this is your first outbreak or a recurrence.
 The first time you have a cold sore, symptoms may not start for up to 20 days after you were first exposed to the virus.
-The sores can last several days, and the blisters can take two to three weeks to heal completely.
-Recurrences typically appear at the same spot each time and tend to be less severe than the first outbreak.
+The sores can last several days.
+And the blisters can take 2 to 3 weeks to heal completely.
+If blisters return, they'll often appear at the same spot each time and tend to be less severe than the first outbreak.

 In a first-time outbreak, you also might experience:

-Swollen lymph nodes
+- Swollen lymph nodes.

-Children under 5 years old may have cold sores inside their mouths and the lesions are commonly mistaken for canker sores.
+Children under 5 years old may have cold sores inside their mouths.
+These sores are often mistaken for canker sores.
 Canker sores involve only the mucous membrane and aren't caused by the herpes simplex virus.

 When to see a doctor

 Cold sores generally clear up without treatment.
-See your doctor if:
+See your health care provider if:

-You have a weakened immune system
+- You have a weak immune system.

-The cold sores don't heal within two weeks
+- The cold sores don't heal within two weeks.

-Symptoms are severe
+- Symptoms are severe.

 Cold sores are caused by certain strains of the herpes simplex virus (HSV).
 HSV-1 usually causes cold sores.
-HSV-2 is usually responsible for genital herpes.
+HSV-2 is often the cause of genital herpes.
 But either type can spread to the face or genitals through close contact, such as kissing or oral sex.
-Shared eating utensils, razors and towels might also spread HSV-1.
+Shared eating utensils, razors and towels can also spread HSV-1.

-Cold sores are most contagious when you have oozing blisters because the virus easily spreads through contact with infected body fluids.
+Cold sores are most likely to spread when you have oozing blisters.
 But you can spread the virus even if you don't have blisters.
-Many people who are infected with the virus that causes cold sores never develop signs and symptoms.
+Many people who are infected with the virus that causes cold sores never develop symptoms.

-Once you've had an episode of herpes infection, the virus lies dormant in nerve cells in your skin and may emerge as another cold sore at the same place as before.
-Recurrence may be triggered by:
+Once you've had a herpes infection, the virus can hide in nerve cells in the skin and may cause another cold sore at the same place as before.
+A return of cold sores may be triggered by:

-Viral infection or fever
+- Viral infection or fever.

-Changes in the immune system
+- Changes in the immune system.

-Injury to the skin
+- Injury to the skin.

 Almost everyone is at risk of cold sores.
 Most adults carry the virus that causes cold sores, even if they've never had symptoms.

-You're most at risk of complications from the virus if you have a weakened immune system from conditions and treatments such as:
+You're most at risk of complications from the virus if you have a weak immune system from conditions and treatments such as:

-Atopic dermatitis (eczema)
+- Atopic dermatitis (eczema).

-Anti-rejection drugs for organ transplants
+- Anti-rejection medicine for organ transplants.

 In some people, the virus that causes cold sores can cause problems in other areas of the body, including:

-Fingertips.
+- Fingertips.
 Both HSV-1 and HSV-2 can be spread to the fingers.
 This type of infection is often referred to as herpes whitlow.
 Children who suck their thumbs may transfer the infection from their mouths to their thumbs.

-Eyes.
+- Eyes.
 The virus can sometimes cause eye infection.
 Repeated infections can cause scarring and injury, which may lead to vision problems or loss of vision.

-Widespread areas of skin.
+- Widespread areas of skin.
 People who have a skin condition called atopic dermatitis (eczema) are at higher risk of cold sores spreading all across their bodies.
 This can become a medical emergency.

-Your doctor may prescribe an antiviral medication for you to take on a regular basis if you develop cold sores more than nine times a year or if you're at high risk of serious complications.
-If sunlight seems to trigger your recurrences, apply sunblock to the spot where the cold sore tends to erupt.
-Or talk with your doctor about using an oral antiviral drug as a preventive if you expect to be doing an activity that tends to trigger your condition, such as intense sunlight exposure.
+Your health care provider may prescribe an antiviral medicine for you to take on a regular basis if you develop cold sores more than nine times a year or if you're at high risk of serious complications.
+If sunlight seems to trigger your condition, apply sunblock to the spot where the cold sore tends to form.
+Or talk with your health care provider about using an oral antiviral medicine before you do an activity that tends to cause a cold sore to return.

-Avoid kissing and skin contact with people while blisters are present.
+- Avoid kissing and skin contact with people while blisters are present.
 The virus spreads most easily when the blisters leak fluid.

-Avoid sharing items.
+- Avoid sharing items.
 Utensils, towels, lip balm and other personal items can spread the virus when blisters are present.

-Keep your hands clean.
+- Keep your hands clean.
 When you have a cold sore, wash your hands carefully before touching yourself and other people, especially babies.

-Your doctor can usually diagnose cold sores just by looking at them.
-To confirm the diagnosis, your doctor might take a sample from the blister for testing in a laboratory.
+Your health care provider can usually diagnose cold sores just by looking at them.
+To confirm the diagnosis, your health care provider might take a sample from the blister for testing in a laboratory.

-Cold sores generally clear up without treatment in two to four weeks.
-Several types of prescription antiviral medications may speed the healing process.
+Cold sores often clear up without treatment in 2 to 4 weeks.
+Your doctor might prescribe antiviral medicine that may speed the healing process.
 Examples include:

 Lifestyle and home remedies

-The over-the-counter cold sore ointment docosanol (Abreva) may shorten the healing time of a cold sore.
+The cold sore ointment docosanol (Abreva) may shorten the healing time of a cold sore.
 At the first sign of symptoms, apply it to the affected skin as directed on the package.
 Use a cotton-tipped swab to put medicine on a cold sore.
-This helps prevent the spread of the sores to other parts of your body.
+This helps prevent the spread of the sores to other parts of the body.

 To ease the discomfort of a cold sore:

-Use lip balms and cream.
+- Use lip balms and cream.
 Protect your lips from the sun with a zinc oxide cream or lip balm with sunblock.
 If your lips become dry, apply a moisturizing cream.

-Lysine.
+- Lysine.
 An amino acid, lysine is available as an oral supplement and as a cream.

-Rhubarb and sage.
+- Rhubarb and sage.
 A cream combining rhubarb and sage may be about as effective as acyclovir (Zovirax) cream.

 Preparing for an appointment

-Cold sores generally clear up without treatment in two to four weeks.
-Make an appointment with your family doctor if your cold sores:
+Cold sores often clear up without treatment in 2 to 4 weeks.
+Make an appointment with your primary care provider if your cold sores:

-Are lasting or severe
+- Are lasting or severe.

-Are accompanied by eye discomfort
+- Are accompanied by eye pain or gritty eyes.

 What you can do